 - If a South Carolina resident gets convicted in another state requiring ignition interlock in that state, he or she has to use the interlock here as well.

 Practically gone are lengthy drivers’ license suspension times for felony DUI offenders and repeat offenders that threaten to make them wards of the taxpayer by preventing them from getting a driver’s license that can help them get to work.
 Instead, these suspensions end when offenders get interlock.
 This serves society’s interests in keeping our roads safe and our citizens productive much better than jeopardizing offenders' jobs by forbidding them from driving.

 Emma’s Law is the latest in the ever-developing area of DUI law.
 While the ignition interlock requirement is especially tough for a first-time DUI offender—and the cost of it over time can be enormous for anyone—the idea is to never become an offender in the first place.
-If you’ve been arrested for DUI in Spartanburg, Gaffney, or Union, schedule a free meeting to discuss your defense by contacting us by email, live chat, or call us at 864.582.0416 or toll-free at 888.230.1841.
+If you’ve been arrested for DUI in Spartanburg, Gaffney, or Union, schedule a free meeting to discuss your defense by contacting us by email, live chat, or call us toll-free at 888.230.1841.
 You can also check out our free report on these cases at the link below.